VNG-Realisatie/nlx/design/functional-design.md

 - [ ] This begs for extensive exploration of use cases.

 ### GDPR Data minimisation principle
-The principle of data minimisation is essentially the idea that, subject to limited exceptions, an organisation should only process the personal data that it actually needs to process in order to achieve its processing purposes.
+The principle of data minimisation is essentially the idea that, subject to limited exceptions, an organization should only process the personal data that it actually needs to process in order to achieve its processing purposes.
 - [ ] NLX should only log personal data which is needed for the functional purposes of the NLX logs as described in these logging requirements;

 ### GDPR Right of access for data subjects